mrlonis/gradle-spotless-hooks/docs/SPOTLESS-CONFIG.md

 ## 📋 Pre-requisites

 - Your project must be on `Java 11`
-- Your project must have the `Maven Wrapper` configured
+- Your project must have the `Gradle Wrapper` configured

-## 🧰 Maven Wrapper Setup
+## 🧰 Gradle Wrapper Setup

-To add Maven wrapper to your project, run the following command: `mvn wrapper:wrapper -Dmaven=3.8.8`
+To add Gradle wrapper to your project, run the following command: `gradle wrapper`

-You can do this in almost any IDE, since they often bundle Maven into the IDE itself.
-It is fine to continue using the bundled Maven when in the IDE, but we need the Maven Wrapper to perform `pre-commit` commands.

-> You can keep using your IDE’s Maven integration for builds and testing, but pre-commit hooks must run through the Maven Wrapper (`./mvnw`) to ensure consistency across environments.
-Additionally, for users who do **not** have Maven installed, the wrapper will download the correct version of Maven for them.
-Otherwise, this `pre-commit` process would **force** all developers to install yet another tool on their local machine.
-This is not ideal, and we want to avoid that if possible.

-Despite the above warning, your IDEs built-in git process will also run these hooks.
-At the end of the day, these hooks simply go into your `.git/hooks/` directory and are run by git.
-So, if you are using IntelliJ, Eclipse, or VS Code, the hooks will run as expected.
-The wrapper is purely for CLI needs.

 ## 🧾 Adding .gitattributes